Feeling conflicted with advice about raising a spoiled baby? Put your doubts to rest and learn what it really means to “spoil a baby.”

 He also preferred sleeping on me.
 The snuggles felt good, of course, but I could hardly get things done around the house with a sleeping baby.

-What having a “spoiled baby” really means
+What having a spoiled baby really means

 With all the advice we hear—from friends and family to articles we read—we’re pulled in conflicting directions.
-As much as you want to develop a healthy bond with the baby, you also wonder if you’re setting habits that will be difficult to break.
+As much as you want to develop a healthy bond with the baby, you also wonder if you’re setting habits that might be difficult to break.

 So, it’s not about asking yourself whether you’re raising a spoiled baby.
 Instead, the better question is this: